 “You are very, very lucky,” appraiser J. Garrison Stradling told a Charleston, South Carolina, guest in 2000 when she told the story of how she had sold — and then hurried to buy back — the stoneware jug she had brought to ROADSHOW.

 Dave contributed to the extraordinary stoneware pottery coming out of the Edgefield area in South Carolina with his own large pieces, extraordinary in their own right for the poetry he often wrote on the surface.
-What happened to Dave after emancipation took place, and what was his lasting influence on stoneware pottery?
-Find out more about "Dave the Potter" and Edgefield pottery below.
+What happened to Dave after his emancipation, and what was his lasting influence on stoneware pottery since his death in the 1870s?